mikoiv/MicrosoftSentinel-ShodanMonitor/README.md

 In brief it is a method of managing public attack surface, usually for your own assets.

-This repository contains an Azure Logic App for ingesting Shodan Monitor for querying, alerting and hunting in Microsoft Sentinel:
+This repository contains an Azure Logic App for ingesting Shodan Monitor alerts for querying, alerting and hunting in Microsoft Sentinel:

 [![Log query](https://github.com/mikoiv/MicrosoftSentinel-ShodanMonitor/blob/main/Images/sentinel-logquery.png)](https://github.com/mikoiv/MicrosoftSentinel-ShodanMonitor/blob/main/Images/sentinel-logquery.png)